How to Ripen Avocados Quickly

 Gently squeeze the avocado with the palm of your hand, not your fingertips.
 This prevents bruising and brown spots.
 It should be soft, but not squishy.
 (If it's very soft, it is overripe.)
 If you found an avocado that seems OK, pop off the stem cap at the top of the avocado with your fingernail.
 If it pops off easily and is green underneath, it's good to go.
 If the stem cap is tough to remove, the avocado likely needs another day or two to ripen.
 And if it's brown underneath, the avocado might be overripe—but go ahead and cut into it to see how the flesh looks.

-Once your avocado is ripe, learn how to cut an avocado; then try these quick avocado recipes to use it.
+Once your avocado is ripe, learn how to cut an avocado; then try these creative avocado recipes to use it.
 Or if you are not ready to use the avocado, transfer it to the refrigerator to slow the ripening process.
 Learn more about how to store whole and cut avocados.

 If you've got an underripe avocado, it can ripen up anywhere between overnight or 4 to 5 days after you bring it home.
 How long it takes depends on how firm it is when you buy it.
 The harder it feels, the longer it will take.
 If you can only get avocados that are firm and not yet ripe, you can speed up the process.

 How to Ripen Avocados

 The best way to ripen an avocado is good old-fashioned time and patience.
 Letting an avocado sit in a warm, room-temperature spot out of direct sunlight is the most natural way for it to ripen.
 But sometimes you need a ripe avocado sooner than it would naturally be ready to eat.